ImpactWV online portal to help West Virginia entrepreneurs

-A new online service aims to connect aspiring West Virginia entrepreneurs seeking to launch their ideas with guidance and information from skilled advisors.
+A new online service aims to connect aspiring West Virginia entrepreneurs seeking to launch their ideas with guidance and information from skilled advisers.

 ImpactWV.org, developed by digital advertising company AHMdigital, works in conjunction with organizations and groups throughout the state to assist new entrepreneurs and help existing business owners take their venture to the next level.